Planning your Presentation – Step two: Research your Audience

 Lucius Annaeus Seneca

-Having established a laser sharp purpose for your presentation, are you fully informed about your audience?
+Having established a laser sharp purpose for your presentation, are you as informed about your audience as you need to be?

-The more you know about your audience, the better you will be able to relate to them by including relevant content and thereby engage them during your presentation.
+The more you know about your audience, the better you will be able to relate to them by including relevant content that resonates.

 Some research questions to get answers to include:

-- What are the key players’ key performance indicators (KPI’s) they’re looking for?
+- What are their key performance indicators (KPI’s) they’re looking to meet via your message?

-Obtain this information by making a few phone calls to your contact/s at the audience, checking out websites, and talking to your colleagues.
-Your organisation’s CRM may also have valuable information for you about your prospective audience.
+Obtain this information by making a few phone calls to your contact/s at the audience, checking out websites & LinkedIn Navigator, talking to your colleagues.
+Your organisation’s CRM (historical data) may also have valuable information for you about your prospective audience.

 Engage in background research to get a clear picture in your head as to who the audience will be and how they might feel and respond to you and your message.
-This clarity will enable you to select the most impactful content for the audience and it will stop you from presenting on topics they may not have any interest in at all.
+This clarity will enable you to deliver your message in the most impactful way for the audience and it will stop you from presenting content that is irrelevant to them.

 Eliminate nasty surprises by getting information early and strategising on how to capitalise on it or negate it.
 Don’t ignore the importance of this research as it can really distinguish you as having tried to understand the audience’s agenda.